The Fall of Tenochtitlan - Truly the End of the Aztec Empire?

 Tenochtitlan, Entrance of Hernan Cortes.
 Cortes and La Malinche meet Moctezuma II.
 November 8, 1519. ( Public Domain )

-On the other hand, it has been argued that this was a post-conquest invention, and that the Aztecs were aware that the Spanish were mortals, and not gods.
+However, it has been argued that this story was a post-conquest invention, and that the Aztecs were aware that the Spanish were mortals, and not gods.

 - Montezuma Zoo: A Legendary Treasure of the Aztec Empire